Aquaculture in Canada: Environmental Impacts of Aquaculture

 Mussels reared using IMTA practices in the Bay of Fundy.

 When farmed salmon escapes into the wild, interbreeding between wild and farmed salmon can occur if they are the same species.
 This may result in a decrease of genetic diversity of wild salmon in areas where the original genetic stocks of salmon still exist.
 In B.C. most of the salmon aquaculture is Atlantic salmon which are not only a different species from all of the native salmon, but a different genus and interbreeding is biologically impossible.
 Any escaped salmon in B.C. are reported to the provincial ministry of agriculture.
 The introduction of sterile Atlantic Salmon into aquaculture practices has begun to be adopted within Canada's aquaculture industry after a study conduction by the Department of Fisheries and Oceans.
 Triploid fish is genetically modified organism which instead of having two chrosomosomes, it has three, this renders it incapable of reproduction.
 This technique of raising sterile fish in aquaculture prevents any breeding with wild populations if an enclosure was to fail, releasing them into the wild environment.
 The introduction and persistence of sea lice within marine net pens of Salmonids is a severe issue in late summer during just before wild populations begin to spawn.
 As the wild populations migrate back to their spawning grounds they often come into indirect contact with farmed fish while passing by the net pens.
 The close proximity which these populations interact are when sea lice are transmitted to the farmed populations.
-As the fish are trapped in close proximity to one another transmission of the parasite is rampant and unavoidable.
+As the fish are trapped close to one another transmission of the parasite is rampant and unavoidable.
 These infestation of sea lice is often only deleterious to juvenile fish.
 The farmers prevent this from happening by using approved therapeutants to control the sea lice numbers.

 With high densities of farmed fish within net pens, there are high concentrations of waste products beneath their pens.
 Fish waste is high in the nutrients, nitrogen (N) and phosphorus (P), which in high concentrations can be detrimental to farmed and natural life.
 There are several diets which some aquaculture practices follow to limit these two inputs into the environment.
 The use of Integrate Multi-Trophic Aquaculture (IMTA) methods are also useful for mitigating the build up of these nutrients.
 IMTA is based on the natural aquatic food web, the concept involves various types of organisms which are commonly farmed in aquaculture.
 The concept minimizes waste and need for chemical supplements, instead it uses the waste produced by finfish which is absorbed and consumed by shellfish and marine macrophytes.
 IMTA is also an organic method of decreasing dangerous algal blooms which are caused by high concentrations of N and P.